Film Career Finder

 Experience & Skills

-As mentioned, a significant part of an Actor’s job is delving into the inner emotional world of the character they are playing.
-For this reason, it’s critical that an Actor be able to access the vulnerability and authenticity that will successfully bring that character to life.
+A significant part of an actor’s job is delving into the inner emotional world of the character they are playing.
+For this reason, it’s critical that an actor be able to access the vulnerability and authenticity that will successfully bring that character to life, and communicate these abilities on-set and during an audition.

-Many Actors enjoy the opportunity to dive into a long and emotional monologue, but more often than not, a huge component of acting is being able to engage with the other professionals in a film, TV show, or other form of entertainment.
-Again, experience will help an emerging Actor hone these creative skills.
+Many actors enjoy the opportunity to dive into a long and emotional monologue, but a huge component of acting is being able to engage with the other professionals.

 Education & Training

-The educational options for Actors have come a long way in the last 100 years.
-Once upon a time, an Actor simply got on stage or in front of the camera and started acting.
-Now there are many prestigious institutions that can help an Actor prepare for those roles.
+The educational options for actors have come a long way in the last 100 years.
+Once upon a time, an actor simply got on stage or in front of the camera and started acting.
+Now there are many notable institutions that can help an actor prepare for those roles.
 The Juilliard School, The Actors Studio, and the American Conservancy Theater are some prestigious examples among the many acting schools and programs across the United States.

-When deciding between these institutions, aspiring Actors will likely find themselves attracted to a particular method of acting such as the Meisner Technique or Stanislavski System, which some schools will use as the foundation for their programs.
+When deciding between these institutions, aspiring actors will likely find themselves attracted to a particular acting method.
+Some of the most popular types of acting include…

-It’s likewise important to remember that formal training isn’t only for Actors just starting out in their careers.
-Many successful Actors continue to hone their skills through acting classes or with an acting mentor for the duration of their professional lives.
+Formal training isn’t only for actors just starting out in their careers.
+Many successful actors continue to hone their skills through short-term acting classes or with an acting mentor for the duration of their professional lives.
+While Actor Teach Grant (It Chapter 2, Van Helsing) encourages acting classes, he also recognizes that too much training can tank an actor’s performance.

-However an Actor chooses to sharpen their skillsets, they must continually work on that all-important element of accessing the inner emotional world of the character they’re playing and bring them to life whether it be for a film, TV show, play, or other type of role.
+However an actor chooses to sharpen their skillsets, they must continually work on that all-important element of accessing the inner emotional world of the character they’re playing, bringing them to life in a film, TV show, play, or other type of role.

 Additional Resources

-Each acting market has its own online casting websites where Actors can create a profile with their headshot, resume, and reel.
-You can use these sites to submit for roles of send your profiles to Agents and Managers when you’re looking for representation.
+Each acting market has its own online casting websites where actors can create a profile with their headshot, resume, and reel.
+You can use these sites to submit for roles and send your profile to agents and managers when you’re looking for representation.
 Several of the main sites are Actors Access, Backstage, and Casting Networks.

 Actor Chloe Farnworth